scala/docs.scala-lang/sips/pending/_posts/2012-01-21-futures-promises.md

 In conclusion, the semantics of callbacks are as follows:

-1. Registering an `onComplete` callback on the future ensures that the corresponding closure is invoked after the future is completed, eventually.
+1. Registering a callback using `onComplete` on the future ensures that the corresponding closure is invoked after the future is completed, eventually.

-2. Registering an `onSuccess` or `onFailure` callback has the same semantics as `onComplete`, with the difference that the closure is only called if the future is completed successfully or fails, respectively.
+2. Registering a callback using `onSuccess` or `onFailure` has the same semantics as `onComplete`, with the difference that the closure is only called if the future is completed successfully or fails, respectively.